fraser-lab/fraser-lab.github.io/methods/index.md

 - Integrative modeling

 **Class Policies**
+_Ethics_: This course is more than a training experience; it is an active research project whose results will be published to the broader scientific community.
+The community must be able to understand our work, replicate it, and have confidence in its findings.
+We must therefore ensure the integrity of the information we disseminate.
+To do so, it is essential that students perform and document their experiments and analyses as faithfully as possible.
+Mistakes and oversights are normal and to be expected, but they must not be ignored, concealed, or disguised.
+In addition, to merit authorship, students must contribute to three aspects of the project: intellectual conception or interpretation of the methods or data, technical execution of the experiments and/or analyses, and documentation or dissemination of the results.
+We fully expect that by actively participating in the course and working toward the course objectives, all students will merit authorship.

+_Respect_: This course is built around an open research project performed in teams.
+Successful completion of the course objectives will require that students work together effectively, so please respect the time and effort of your classmates and instructors.
+Moreover, as part of the research process, we will consider and debate a variety of ideas and approaches; however, we must not allow our position on a particular idea or argument to compromise our respect for its author.
+We therefore expect course participants to give all instructors and students, regardless of academic or personal background, their complete professional respect; anything less will not be tolerated.

 _Absences_: The instructor must be notified by the second week of classes for any planned absences, or in advance of class due to illness.
 Active participation in the laboratory is essential and students are required to attend normal class hours.
 Attendance during all of the three required presentations is absolutely mandatory, except in cases of doctor-excused medical illness.
 Any class material or lecture that is missed will be the responsibility of the student.
 Written evaluations of each team and its members will be provided to the Graduate Tracking System for inclusion into the graduate record, and provided to oral committee members and thesis committee members.